rich521/event-planner/README.md

 #####Instructions:

+1. Download the project folder
+2. In temrinal, cd "/to your project folder"
+3. run "-npm install" (install the node modules)
-1. Open index.html to run web application
+4. Open index.html to run web application (Needs internet to run)
+5. Sign in to create an event.
+(Local storage, no server used)

 #### Gulp instructions